Factsheet: A brief guide to the Mental Capacity Act 2005

 Planning ahead

-A LPA allows a person to appoint someone to make decisions on their behalf in the future if they lose the capacity to do this for themselves.
-This could be decisions about property and finance or health and welfare matters, or both.
+A Lasting Power of Attorney (LPA) should take care of these things.
+A Lasting Power of Attorney allows a person to appoint someone to make decisions for them in the future if they lose the capacity to do this for themselves.
+This could be decisions about property and finance or health and welfare, or both.
+There is more information about this in our factsheet: Managing someone’s affairs.

 Advance decisions to refuse treatment

-Advance decisions are legally binding and must be followed by doctors and other health staff, as long as the person is 18 or over and has the mental capacity to make the decision.
+Advance decisions are legally binding and must be followed by doctors and other health staff (as long as the person is 18 or over and has the mental capacity to make the decision to begin with).

-The decision should say which treatments are being refused and the circumstances the refusal refers to.
+The decision should say which treatment/s are being refused and in what circumstances.

 An advance decision does not need to be in writing but is helpful if it is.